 Central to the study programme is the research project in Europe.
 The topic of the project is developed by the student him/herself during the first two semesters.
 It will be carried out under the guidance of the professors in the appropriate area of studies during the third semester at a partner university or research institute abroad.
 The research project abroad will be accompanied by a virtual project supervision seminar.
 The semester abroad offers very good opportunities to conduct research in a new environment and to build international networks.
 The result of the research project will be presented in a colloquium and in the form of a research article or report.
 Furthermore, the results of the case-study can contribute to the Master thesis and later on also serve as a preparation for a PhD.

 The Master Programme "European Urban Studies" is aiming at the education of researchers in the field of urban studies.
 It will provide knowledge and academic skills to analyse, research and plan for students who want to start a professional career in urban planning, research and academic institutions and the wider field of civil society.
 The teaching programme intends to prepare for self-organized research projects and thereby for further studies (PhD), also.

 Graduates of architecture, landscape planning, regional/spatial planning, geography, social, political and cultural science, European studies and all related disciplines

-Internationality (lectures and seminars in English; worldwide professional contacts)
+Internationality (lectures and seminars in English; worldwide research contacts)

-- Interdisciplinarity (integration of urban design/urban planning, urban preservation, urban sociology, project development and spatial planning)
+Interdisciplinarity (integration of urban planning, urban design, urban sociology, spatial planning, landscape planning)

-Four semesters, the second of which is an internship semester (model projects worldwide)
+Four semesters, the third of which is a semester abroad (research projects)